HL7Norway/ElektroniskDodsmelding/ElektroniskDodsmelding.Samples/Sample requests/Patient-foreigner.md

 ## Patient sample request
 Valid Patient that does not have a FNR/DNR identifier.
-Also refered to as foreingers or PUF.
+Also referred to as foreigners or PUF.
 Creates a death message registration.

 Request: POST http://{environment}/Patient/